icholy/JsonPatch.js/README.md

   bar: [1, 2]
 }
 ```
 cool eh?
-Splices can be used with the other operations too:
+Slices can be used with the other operations too:

 * `add`
 * `remove`